MechanicalRabbit/DataKnots.jl/doc/src/overview.md

         └╴salary      Int64
     =#

-Once constructed, grouping records can be used as any other query.
+Once constructed, grouping records can be used as any other input.
 In this next query, we show salaries of employees by department.

     @query chicago begin